Lisa Schulte Moore

 Strengths: Learner, Achiever, Focus, Futuristic, Analytical

-Personal Interests: Pete, Freddy, Raymond, and Inga - particularly when I get them outdoors.
+Personal Interests: Pete, Freddy, Raymond, and Spencer - particularly when we get outdoors.

 Potential Students: Would you like to pursue a graduate program through the lab?
 For information on my suggested application process, mentoring philosophy, and expectations of graduate students in my lab, please visit the “Joining the Lab” page.